Elah was founded in 1979 by and for immigrants from the Netherlands,

 Yfat Iliaitsh - Member

 Through our help centers in Haifa, Hadera, Kfar Kana and Jerusalem, we offer support and mental care to the immediate families of victims of homicide, suicide or traffic accidents.

-The death of a close relative is a difficult and traumatic experience, especially if the loss is sudden and unnatural.
-Sudden loss by cause of a traumatic event such as murder, suicide or a traffic accident, can trigger intense emotional and psychological distress, and often heralds the start of a difficult grieving process.
-Therefore, help and assistance by professionals in the first stages of bereavement is crucial.
+The death of a close relative is a difficult experience, especially if the loss is sudden and death is unnatural.
+Sudden loss by cause of a traumatic event such as murder, suicide or a traffic accident, can trigger intense emotional and psychological distress, and often heralds the start of an intense grieving process.
+Help and assistance by professionals in the first stages of bereavement is crucial for the healing-process.

-The Ministry of Labor, Welfare and Social Services, in cooperation with Elah and the association “Bishvil HaHayim” (Path to Life), maintains eight regional help centers, where surviving relatives are assisted free of charge.
+The Ministry of Labor, Welfare and Social Services, in cooperation with Elah and the association “Bishvil HaHayim” (Path to Life), maintains eight regional help centers, where immediate relatives are assisted, free of charge.

 Elah manages four of these centers: in Haifa, Kfar Kana, Hadera and Jerusalem.
 ‘Bishvil HaHayim’ manages the centers in Tel Aviv, Ashkelon, Beer Sheva and Tira.

-The Help Centers offer the following services: support of families by professionals and volunteers; referral to different kinds of therapy, spiritual counseling; facilitation of support groups; activities for the families and professionals, such as memorial ceremonies and seminars.
+The Help Centers offer the following services: support by professionals and volunteers; referral to different kinds of therapy, spiritual care; facilitation of support groups; national events for families and professionals, such as memorial ceremonies and seminars.

-Surviving relatives of murder victims are entitled to legal aid from the the Legal Aid department of the Ministry of Justice.
+Immediate relatives of murder victims are entitled to legal aid from the Legal Aid department of the Ministry of Justice.

 People who have suffered loss, but are not entitled to state-subsidized mental aid, can turn to Elah's Therapy Center.